 The contextual overview of the consolidation of this analysis will form the basis of consultations among a range of stakeholders across multiple sectors, disciplines and entities to produce a more detailed and multisectoral assessment of vulnerabilities and adaptation gaps for communities within the upper, mid and lower parts of the watershed.
 With this information, stakeholders will consider the range of feasible adaptation options and investments that can be put in place to address these needs.
-The stakeholders will be further defined during the project's inception phase, but will include technical government experts, representatives from watershed management and local government committees, non-government organisations and the private sector, as well as representatives of community organisations (including sub-groups that include women, indigenous and youth, among others).
+The stakeholders will be further defined during the project's inception phase, but will include technical government experts, representatives from watershed management and local government committees, non-government organisations (including Comisión de Acción Social Menonita (CASM)) and the private sector, as well as representatives of community organisations (including sub-groups that include women, indigenous and youth, among others).
 These consultations will produce a set of recommended adaptation options that consider CbA, EbA, and Eb-DRR investments that suit the realities of the Goascoran watershed in its context.
+Cost effectiveness criteria will also be defined during the analysis and the consultations and recommendations for the application of the criteria when defining the adaptation options during the community planning process will be included.